arcpy/AutomaticUpdatesIntoFeatureService/README.md

 AutomaticUpdatesIntoFeatureService
 ==================================

-The Python script grabs a point location from an external site that constantly updates.
+The Python script grabs a point location from an external site that is constantly updating.
 It then pulls the feature information out, constructs a JSON object and submits an updated point to an ArcGIS.com hosted feature service.
-A feature service with proper schema must already exist for this script to work correctly.
+A feature service with a matching schema must already exist for this script to work correctly.

 See more information on the [associated ArcGIS Blog post](http://blogs.esri.com/esri/arcgis/...).

 ## Instructions

 1. Download the **UpdatePointFromExternalAPI.py** (Hint: Click the `Download ZIP` button on the right)
-2. Save the files to your local working directory
+2. Save the files to a local directory
 3. Setup a feature service with your ArcGIS.com account.
 The instructions [on this blog post](http://blogs.esri.com/esri/arcgis/2014/09/22/how-to-create-a-hosted-feature-service/) explain different ways to create the service.
-The required feature service for this example is simple, as such the first option of creating a service from ArcGIS Online would suffice.
+The required feature service for this example is simple; the first option of creating a service from ArcGIS Online would suffice.
   1. From **My Content**, click **Create Layer**.
   2. Select **from a URL to a feature layer**
   3. Enter:  http://services1.arcgis.com/hLJbHVT9ZrDIzK0I/arcgis/rest/services/issSchema/FeatureServer/0